ekummerfeld/IHI/README.md

 - [X] give option to impute or omit
 - [X] give options on how to create missing data
   - [ ] Tune these methods
-- [ ] input files from /save/1/data, create missing data, and store in R/tmp
+- [X] input files from /save/1/data, create missing data, and store in R/tmp
-- [ ] rm data in save/1/data, when handling MVs, output to that directory
+- [X] rm data in save/1/data, when handling MVs, output to that directory
+ - [ ] need to create impute/omit R scripts ot take files out of tmp so tetrad will run them
 - [ ] Automate collating data and create visualizations
+- [X] Set up main.R to parse in args from bash
+  * Need to add functionality or imputing, or omitting

 run.sh
 - [X] get basic script running (call generate, R, analyze)